hpnrep6/z0.js/README.md

 z0/math     | Unused math classes
-z0/physics  | Manages collisions and collision layers z0/tree     | Where most of the update loop is contained, and manages the locations of the sprites z0/utils    | General utils z0/var.js   | Global variables; Contains the WebGL context and a reference to the canvas to which the program was initalised with z0/z0.js    | Main script where the update loop is started and where the program first gets initalised
+z0/physics  | Manages collisions and collision layers z0/tree     | Where most of the update loop is contained, and manages the locations of the sprites z0/utils    | Common utility functions z0/var.js   | Global variables.
+Contains the WebGL context and a reference to the canvas to which the program was initalised with z0/z0.js    | Main script where the update loop is started and where the program first gets initalised